Nourishing Tips for Loss of Appetite: Practical Foods and Hydration

 Why Hydration Matters

 Staying hydrated is essential, particularly when your appetite is low.
 Dehydration can exacerbate feelings of fatigue and decrease appetite further.
-Consider the following tips:
+Consider the following tips:- Drink water regularly: Aim for small sips throughout the day if large amounts feel overwhelming.

 - Herbal teas: Can be soothing and a warm option if plain water is unappealing.